A Decade's Battle on Dataset Bias: Are We There Yet?: A Brief History of Datasets

 \paragraph{Datasets for Task Definition.} With the introduction of \textit{machine learning} methods into the computer vision community, the concept of ``datasets'' became clearer.
 In addition to the data for the validation purpose, the application of machine learning introduced the concept of \textit{training data}, from which the algorithms can optimize their model parameters.

 As such, the training data and validation data put together inherently \textit{define a task} that is of interest.
-For example, the MNIST dataset \cite{lecun1998gradient} defines a 10-digit classification task; the Caltech-101 dataset \cite{fei2004learning} defines an image classification task of 101 object categories; the PASCAL VOC suite of datasets \cite{Everingham2010} define a family of classification, detection, and segmentation tasks of 20 object categories.
+For example, the MNIST dataset~\citep{lecun1998gradient} defines a 10-digit classification task; the Caltech-101 dataset~\citep{fei2004learning} defines an image classification task of 101 object categories; the PASCAL VOC suite of datasets~\citep{Everingham2010} define a family of classification, detection, and segmentation tasks of 20 object categories.

-To incentivize more capable algorithms, more challenging tasks were defined, albeit \textit{not} necessarily of greater interest in everyday life.
-The most notable example of this kind, perhaps to the surprise of today's readers, is the ImageNet dataset \cite{Deng2009}.
-ImageNet has over one million images defined with 1000 classes (many of them being fine-grained animal species), which is nontrivial even for normal human beings to recognize \cite{imagenetblog}.
-At the time when ImageNet was proposed, algorithms for solving this \textit{task} appeared to be cumbersome---\eg, the organizers provided SIFT features \cite{lowe2004distinctive} pre-computed to facilitate people studying this problem, and typical methods back then may train 1000 SVM classifiers, which in itself is a nontrivial problem \cite{Vedaldi2012}.
-If ImageNet were to remain as a task on its own, we wouldn't be able to witness the deep learning revolution.
+To incentivize more capable algorithms, more challenging tasks were defined.
+The most notable example of this kind, in today's context, is the ImageNet dataset~\citep{Deng2009}.
+ImageNet has over one million images defined with 1000 classes (many of them being fine-grained animal species), which is nontrivial even for normal human beings to recognize~\citep{imagenetblog}.
+At the time when ImageNet was proposed, algorithms for solving this \textit{task} appeared to be cumbersome---\eg, the organizers provided SIFT features~\citep{lowe2004distinctive} pre-computed to facilitate studying this problem, and typical methods back then may train 1000 SVM classifiers, which in itself is a nontrivial problem~\citep{Vedaldi2012}.
+Hypothetically, if ImageNet was to remain as a task on its own, like many previous popular datasets, we wouldn't be able to witness the deep learning revolution.

 But a paradigm shift awaited.